sirbharatkumar/MedDir/README.md

 Following approach will get all the patients from a single source, before going to next individual.

 API Swagger details:

 https://meddir.azurewebsites.net/index.html

-API Postman file for testing
+API Postman file for testing:

 MedDir Postman.postman_collection.json